GlobalMood: A cross-cultural benchmark for music emotion recognition

-The tagging pipeline we adopt is quick to deploy across cultures and uses a bottom-up approach that helps minimize researcher bias.
-This offers an advantage over predefined mood lists, which often fail to capture the culturally grounded meanings of mood terms~\cite{blasi2022over}.
-However, it has drawbacks: early participants can bias the tag pool, redundant or ambiguous tags require manual cleanup, and there’s no theoretical guarantee that all tags reflect clear mood concepts (e.g., étranger in French).
+Our tagging pipeline is quick to deploy across cultures and uses a bottom-up approach that helps minimize researcher bias.
+This offers an advantage over predefined term lists, which often fail to capture the cultural subtleties of emotion terms~\cite{blasi2022over}.
+However, it has drawbacks: early participants can bias the tag pool and there’s no theoretical guarantee that all tags reflect clear emotion concepts (e.g., `étranger' in French).
 Unlike structured systems for crowdsourcing tags (e.g., TagATune~\cite{Law2007TagATune}), our approach trades control for flexibility and cultural responsiveness.

-Beyond MIR, the GlobalMood dataset and associated pipeline also offer timely implications for broader multimodal and cross-lingual research, particularly in Natural Language Processing (NLP) communities~\cite{hershcovich-etal-2022-challenges}.
+Beyond MIR, the GlobalMood and associated pipeline offer timely implications for broader multimodal and cross-lingual research, particularly in Natural Language Processing (NLP) communities~\cite{hershcovich-etal-2022-challenges}.
 As NLP increasingly tackles multimodal tasks involving audio–text modeling and cross-cultural applications, our dataset may provide a useful benchmark for evaluating language–audio models across diverse contexts.
 The iterative annotation pipeline can also serve as an effective framework for collecting representative samples and annotations in other domains \cite{van2024giving,huang2024characterizing,marjieh2023words,harrison2020gibbs}.